narang99/nabs/README.md

 - Given a target def, we want to verify if its valid, get the inferred result of that target
   - if the given target def is not in the inferred targets, this is not a valid dependency of the target
   - for now we panic?

+- one complication is path handling, i need to add methods for converting paths to target names and vice-versa
+  - this seems the most logical way to do this